How to Use the Preposition 'To'

 To begin/start with

-'To begin/start with' is used to introduce the first element in a discussion with many points.
+'To begin/start with' introduces the first element in a discussion with many points.

 To begin with, let's discuss the problems we've been having in the classroom.